COP30 Falls Short for Animals and the Amazon as Big Ag Escapes Scrutiny

 Yet industrial agriculture interests had a powerful presence.

-According to a recent investigation by DeSmog and The Guardian, more than 300 industrial agriculture lobbyists attended COP30 — a reminder of the influence Big Ag exerts on global climate policymaking.
+According to a recent investigation by DeSmog and The Guardian, more than 300 industrial agriculture lobbyists attended COP30, displaying the influence Big Ag exerts on global climate policymaking.

 “‘Big ag’ won at COP30, while wildlife and farmed animals were once again reduced to commodities and excluded from the climate conversation.